sqwk/oct-gallery/README.md

 <a name="displaycomponent"></a>
 ##Display gallery with the component included

-For do this, just include the gallery component in your page/partial.
+To do this, just include the gallery component in your page/partial.

 Choose the gallery you want to display and select **Use the style included in the component** in the Gallery style to display option